A cozy, rustic stone fireplace features a wooden mantel adorned with "WELCOME HOME" letters, string lights, greenery, and vases with dried grasses.

 Rustic white fireplace with a chunky wood beam mantel decorated with greenery in tall vases, books, and a woven circular wall hanging.

-A rustic mantel can handle a little boho twist.
+A rustic mantel looks best when you add a touch of boho, as the textures blend beautifully.
 Woven wall hangings, soft patterned textiles, or macrame plant holders all work nicely.
-These elements play well with raw wood and add visual interest.

 Rustic wooden beam mantel over a black fireplace, featuring three macrame wall hangings, wooden candlesticks, and potted plants.